aimeos/aimeos-docs/src/manual/services.md

 apiKey (string, required)
 : The API key string from your Mollie account

-mollie.address (boolean, optional)
-: A value of "1" will send the customer address to the Mollie server for additional verification

 address (boolean, optional)
 : Not supported by that payment provider